Dr. MK Ranjitsinh

 Shagun is in the profession of Food, Wine & Hospitality.
 Her heart lies in connecting with Nature.
 She is keen to give a part of her working day towards saving the beautiful wildlife of India.

-Shagun Mehra is Co-owner and director of cuisine at the renowned, award winning Hotel, Coco Shambhala.
+Shagun Mehra is director of cuisine at the renowned, award winning Hotel, Coco Shambhala.
 It was awarded the “Best Boutique Hotel” at the Outlook Traveller Awards, 2016 and is listed by Condé Nast Traveller in the World’s Top 25 beach villas and by TripAdvisor in India’s top 50 hotels.

 Shagun Mehra has a TV Show and various shows on Digital Media like YouTube.